jhancock532/Everyday/README.md

 - [Week Three Reflection](#week-three-reflection)

 # Week Three Reflection
-Ok, coming to do this a day late, oops.
-Sometimes you don't have time to do everything you want to do in a day, yesterday I choose a good nights sleep instead of stressing myself.
+Ok, coming to do this a day late, but no real harm done.

 - **The world is full of possibilities.** There are plenty of meetup groups regarding computer science and other specific frameworks happening around Bristol.
 I need to make a weekly habit of checking various online posting boards for these events.
 - **It's tough, it doesn't always feel good, and it takes a lot of time and effort.** You just have to do it.
 Face the inital fear and demotivation to do anything, then start.
 And once you've started, it's a lot easier to keep going.
 I have to take responsibility for what I want to learn, and then set on the course of learning it, even though I will fail and experience a lot of suffering on this road of learning.
 As such, I need to become aware of what I don't know, and be patient and open to new information when learning.